-The Anti-Money Laundering Office is a member of the Egmont Group of Financial Intelligence Units (FIUs) and has exchanged intelligence as well as signed bilateral memoranda of understanding on cooperation with FIU counterparts based in at least 23 countries.
+Thailand's Anti-Money Laundering Office (established under the Anti-Money Laundering Act B.E.
+2542 (1999) (the AMLA) is a member of the Egmont Group of Financial Intelligence Units (FIUs) and has exchanged intelligence as well as signed bilateral memoranda of understanding on cooperation with FIU counterparts based in at least 23 countries.